streamr-dev/helium-mqtt-adapter/README.md

 # helium-mqtt-adapter

 `helium-mqtt-adapter` is a service that bridges incoming MQTT data to the Streamr Network.
+It listens for incoming messages on the MQTT port (tcp port 1883) by default.

 In the future, it's possible to simply run a Streamr Broker node, which ships with an MQTT interface.
 But for the time being, use this adapter to connect data from Helium to Streamr.